BuddyForms/BuddyForms-Geo-My-WP/readme.txt

 == Changelog ==
+= 1.1.6 = 7 Oct 2019
+* Fixed the validation, because it was avoiding to submit the form.
+* Fixed the save issue when the element was single.
+* Fixed the store address for a registration form.
+* Fixed the way the plugin is loading the user id from the entry.

 = 1.1.5 = Jun 11 2019
 * Fixed the validation, because it was avoiding to submit the form.